carlosmhenao/E-commerce-RFM-Analysis/README.md

   * **Pandas & NumPy:** Data cleaning, manipulation, and RFM metric calculation.
   * **Matplotlib & Seaborn:** Data visualization and statistical graphics to present business insights.
   * **Jupyter Notebook / Google Colab:** Interactive environment for documenting the analysis process.

+## Business Insights & Strategic Recommendations

+Based on the RFM segmentation of our customer base, we have identified key actionable insights to optimize the marketing budget and maximize Customer Lifetime Value (CLV):

+* **1. The Growth Opportunity (Potential Loyalists - 1,055 customers):** This is our largest segment.
+They have bought recently but with low frequency.
+**Strategy:** Implement aggressive cross-selling campaigns and welcome email sequences.
+The goal is to build habit and move them into the "Loyal" tier before their recency drops.

+* **2. The Core Revenue Drivers (Champions & Loyal Customers - 1,600 combined):**
+These 647 Champions and 953 Loyal Customers are the backbone of the business.
+**Strategy:** Stop offering them profit-eroding discounts; they already love the brand.
+Instead, focus on retention through exclusivity: early access to new collections, VIP customer service, and referral programs to acquire lookalike audiences.

+* **3. The Churn Threat (At Risk & Needs Attention - 1,500 combined):**
+We have a significant portion of previously valuable customers who are slipping away.
+**Strategy:** Deploy immediate, highly-targeted win-back campaigns.
+This is where the aggressive discount budget (e.g., 20% off or free shipping) should be allocated to reactivate them before they fall into the "Hibernating" category.

+* **4. Budget Optimization (Hibernating / Lost - 183 customers):**
+These customers have the lowest recency, frequency, and monetary scores.
+**Strategy:** Cease paid advertising spend on this group.
+Shift them to low-cost, automated email workflows or exclude them entirely from custom audience targeting to improve overall campaign ROI.